dscape/dscape.github.com/_posts/2011-09-06-ensure-easy-testing-with-nodejs-and-vows.markdown

       NANO_ENV=testing node tests/att/get.js att_get

 Which would run the `att_get` test with verbose output.
-If you are curious about how real life tests would look like you can look at [nuvem's][6] (MarkLogic node.js client) tests.
+If you are curious about how real life tests would look like you can look at [nuvem][6] (MarkLogic node.js client).

 [1]: http://vowsjs.org/
 [2]: https://github.com/dscape/nuvem/commit/55adcd418c03d0b25308ca2a3b31a7f7677de27d#L1R11